Diane Hutchinson: Storylines

-She discovers that Tegan is Dee Dee's biological mother, and refuses to help Tegan when she needs a bone marrow transplant to cure her leukaemia when Dee Dee is identified as a match.
+Diane discovers that Tegan is Dee Dee's biological mother, and refuses to help Tegan when she needs a bone marrow transplant to cure her leukaemia when Dee Dee is identified as a match.
 Tony takes Dee Dee to the hospital and gives his consent to allow her bone marrow to be transplanted into Tegan.
 Tegan recovers and Diane is furious with both Tony and Tegan for their lies.
 She sees a solicitor and attempts to keep custody of Dee Dee while taking Rose Lomax away from Tegan.
 However, Tegan persuades Diane to let her continue mothering Rose while Diane and Tony keep Dee Dee.
 Rose goes missing which results in an extensive police investigation.
 The local media are convinced Tony is the culprit and Diane is arrested.
 Scott and Tegan are revealed to be the culprits and continue with their hoax abduction plot.
 Tegan's sister, Leela does not support her actions and gives Rose to Diane and Tony.
 Scott begins to poison Diane and she takes vitamins to counteract her symptoms, but they worsen her condition.
 Tegan takes advantage of Diane's ill health and takes Rose to the dentist.
 Diane accuses Tegan of abducting Rose again.
 Diane begins to suspect she is being poisoned and accuses both Tony and Tegan.
 She attacks Tegan and discovers pills in Tegan's bag and stolen items belonging to Rose.
 Diane installs a hidden camera in her kitchen which exposes Scott as the mystery poisoner.
 Diane falls unconscious but Scott saves her life.
 Sinead leaves the village and Diane eventually forgives Tony, agreeing to marry him again.
 Diane also agrees to let Rose return to Tegan's care, realising she is destroying her enemy's life.